 This is the lesion most commonly observed in RHD, usually in combination with other valve diseases.
 Mitral stenosis, aortic regurgitation and less commonly, aortic stenosis, are other components of the RDH spectrum.

-Prevention of RHD
+VIDEO Prevention of RHD

 The prevention of RHD is a prime concern for medical professionals based with this huge burden of disease, and several levels of prevention have been described in detail.
 The most commonly adopted measure is antibiotic prophylaxis with penicillin, a drug highly active against group A streptococci, by which means the recurrence of ARF can be prevented.